 This document represents the view of IEEE 802.24 Smart Grid Technical Advisory Group.

-In the latest NIST Smart Grid Framework 3.0 the information on IEEE 802 standards was removed as the entry was in the table 4-2 for standards for further review.
-The listing below should be listed in the NIST Smart Grid Framework 3.0 in table 4-1 as most information sharing and the networking communications technology for the smart grid uses the IEEE 802 family of standards and that includes those standards in the SGIP CoS.
-In addition, the IEEE 802 family of standards has been reviewed as part of the PAP02 NISTIR 7761 v2.
+In the latest NIST Smart Grid Framework 3.0 the information on IEEE 802 standards was removed as the entry was in the Table 4-2 for standards for further review.
+The listing below should be listed in the NIST Smart Grid Framework 3.0 in Table 4-1 as most information sharing and the networking communications technology for the smart grid uses the IEEE 802 family of standards and that includes those standards in the SGIP CoS.
+In addition, the IEEE 802 family of wireless standards has been reviewed as part of the PAP02 NISTIR 7761 v2.
 The following entry should be listed in table 4-1.